Skip to main content

 SHBG as a Causal Factor in Cardiovascular Disease Evidence from Mendelian Randomization

 For many years, the question remained whether low SHBG was simply a marker of an unhealthy metabolic state or a causal factor in the development of cardiovascular disease.
 Observational studies consistently showed a strong inverse association, but could not definitively prove causation.
-The advent of (MR) studies has provided powerful evidence to address this question.
-MR is an analytical method that uses genetic variants as instrumental variables to assess the causal effect of an exposure (in this case, SHBG levels) on an outcome (cardiovascular disease).
+The advent of Mendelian randomization (MR) studies has provided powerful evidence to address this question.

 Because genetic variants are randomly allocated at conception, they are not confounded by the lifestyle and environmental factors that plague observational studies.
 Several MR studies have identified single nucleotide polymorphisms (SNPs) in or near the SHBG gene that are strongly associated with lifelong differences in circulating SHBG levels.
-By examining the rates of in large populations stratified by these genetic variants, researchers can infer the causal effect of SHBG itself.
-These studies have demonstrated that genetically predicted higher SHBG levels are causally associated with a lower risk of and ischemic stroke.

 This suggests that SHBG is not merely a bystander.
-While the exact mechanisms are still being fully elucidated, this evidence elevates the importance of maintaining healthy as a direct strategy for cardiovascular protection.
+While the exact mechanisms are still being fully elucidated, this evidence elevates the importance of maintaining healthy SHBG levels as a direct strategy for cardiovascular protection.

 Molecular and Systemic Effects of Low vs. High SHBG States